Calcutta Cooler Review

 And all of this starts with the material and manufacturing process of the cooler.
 The holy grail of manufacturing processes is rotomolded construction.
 This one-piece design takes away potential weak points in the body that can occur on cheaper coolers that have multiple walls pieces that are glued together.

 Calcutta has utilized rotomolded construction in all of their hard-sided coolers.
 This, combined with the thick walls, make for a very resilient ice chest.
 Depending on the specific size and wall that you are looking at, you can expect wall thickness to fall in the 2 to 3” thick range.
 This is average if not slightly above average compared to other premium coolers that we have tested.
-In the above image, you can also see the dry good basket.

 But having quality cooler walls is only the first step.
 You also want the various metal hardware pieces that are used to attach the lid to the body to be equally resilient.
 Calcutta understood this and decided to go with a stainless steel Durahinge.
 By using stainless steel as opposed to a cheaper metal, the hinge is more resilient to corrosion and cracking due to fatigue after extended use.